miralomaadam/cs244-linux-5.19.10/Documentation/virt/kvm/api.rst

 :Architectures: x86
 :Parameters: args[0] defines which exits are disabled
 :Returns: 0 on success, -EINVAL when args[0] contains invalid exits
-          or if any vCPUs have already been created

 Valid bits in args[0] are::